 Where is the Best Place to Visit in Costa Rica?

 The best place to visit in Costa Rica depends on what you want to see and do.
-If you’re looking for a beach vacation, then beach towns in Guanacaste, Jaco, Puerto Viejo, Santa Teresa, Montezuma or Manuel Antonio are great places.
+If you’re looking for a beach vacation and are visiting for the first time, then beach towns in Guanacaste, Jaco, Puerto Viejo, Santa Teresa, Montezuma or Manuel Antonio are fantastic destinations.
 Looking for hiking or adventure?
-La Fortuna, Monteverde and Bajos del Toro are excellent destinations.
+La Fortuna, Monteverde and Bajos del Toro are excellent places.
 Want to get away from it all in the deep rainforest?
 Head to the Osa Peninsula!

 You can read more about the best places to visit in Costa Rica in this post.